isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 2. What happens if travellers refuse to undergo the on-arrival COVID-19 PCR test?

-Among other measures which may be taken, if travellers refuse to undergo the on-arrival COVID-19 PCR test, they may have their VTP cancelled and be refused entry into Singapore.
+Among other measures which may be taken, if travellers refuse to undergo the on-arrival COVID-19 PCR test, they may have their VTP (Air) cancelled and be refused entry into Singapore.
 In such an event, travellers may also be liable for all costs incurred for their repatriation, including custody and maintenance pending repatriation.

 #### 3. What should travellers do if they test positive for COVID-19?